RobotecAI/RGLGazeboPlugin/README.md

 ign gazebo prius_world_RGL.sdf
 ```

-1. start the simulation by pressing play
+1. Start the simulation by pressing play
-2. the lidar hits should be visible in the GUI
+2. The lidar hits should be visible in the GUI
 3. You can control the car using the Teleop plugin (preferably changing the steering to keyboard and upping the speed to 15)

 ## Using the plugin: